-- Dividends received by a foreign entity from profits that were not taxed at the corporate level are taxed at the general income tax rate, plus special rate of 10%. - Dividends paid out of profits that were taxed at the corporate level, are subject only to the 10% rate. - Colombia has established the Holding Company Regime for Colombian corporations that own direct or indirect participation higher than 10% of the equity, in two national or foreign corporation entities and its main commercial objects must be the investments or holding activities.
-The dividends obtained by the Holding Company in

-- Colombia from foreign entities are exempt of the income tax and the distributions of those dividends by the Holding Company to its foreign shareholders will deemed non-taxed dividends for the foreign investors. - Technical services, technical assistance, consulting services, software and royalties are levied at a 20% withholding tax rate. - Management services are levied at a 32% withholding rate. - Payments made for foreign due to interest, will be subject to a 15% withholding tax rate if the debt term is equal to or greater than one year, and 20% if the term is shorter than - Payments made to non-cooperative jurisdictions, low or non-tax jurisdictions and preferential tax regimes will be subject with the highest withholding tax rate applicable. - A presumptive minimum income is calculated annually for income tax purposes, at a rate of 0,5% for 2020 (0% for 2021), on the taxpayer's net worth held in the year immediately preceding the taxable year. - Taxpayers may carry forward tax losses, with their net taxable income, within the following 12 taxable periods.
+- Dividends received by a foreign entity from profits that were not taxed at the corporate level are taxed at the general income tax rate of 35%. - Colombia has established the Holding Company Regime for Colombian corporations that own direct or indirect participation higher than 10% of the equity, in domestic or foreign corporation entities and its main commercial objects must be the investments or holding activities.
+Dividends obtained by the Holding Company in Colombia from foreign entities are exempt of income tax and the distributions of such dividends by the Holding Company to its foreign shareholders will be deemed non-taxed dividends for the foreign investors. - Technical services, technical assistance, consulting services, software and royalties are levied at a 20% withholding tax rate. - Management services are levied at a 33% withholding rate. - Payments made for foreign due to interest, will be subject to a 15% withholding tax rate if the debt term is equal to or greater than one year, and 20% if the term is shorter than one year. - Payments made to non-cooperative jurisdictions, low or non-tax jurisdictions and preferential tax regimes will be subject to the highest withholding tax rate applicable. - Taxpayers may carry forward tax losses, with their net taxable income, within the following 12 taxable periods.